What is mentoring?

 It only takes one mentor, one regular conversation, to change a life.
 You could be that one.

 Anyone!
 Whatever your life experience, you can become a mentor.
 It’s less about skills or qualifications and more about having the right attitude.

-If you have five years general working experience or two years post-graduate working experience, and can give one hour, once a month for up to a year to give, to help change a young person’s life, mentoring could be for you.
+If you have five years general working experience or two years post-graduate working experience, and can give one hour, once a month for up to a year to help change a young person’s life, mentoring could be for you.